Skip to content

 Can You Bring Weed on a Greyhound Bus?
 A Guide to Greyhound’s Policies

 Traveling through the scenic routes of America on a Greyhound bus can be an unrivaled experience.
-Nothing says ‘adventure’ quite like winding roads, captivating landscapes, strange fellow travelers, and the promise of new cities.
+Nothing says adventure like winding roads, captivating landscapes, strange fellow travelers, and the promise of new cities.
 But for medical marijuana patients or simply those partaking in legally procured cannabis following widespread legalization, there looms an important gray area: Can you bring weed on a Greyhound bus?
-As your trusted travel guide, we’re here to dissect Greyhound’s policies and help you navigate this hazy terrain with clarity – because stress, while traveling, is one high nobody wants to board!
+As your trusted travel guide, we’re here to dissect Greyhound’s policies and help you navigate this hazy terrain with clarity – because stress while traveling is one high nobody wants to board!

 It is important to note that Greyhound’s policy prohibits the transportation of illegal substances, including marijuana.
 Therefore, it is not allowed to bring weed on a Greyhound bus.
-It is advised to abide by the laws of the respective states and refrain from attempting to transport illegal substances.
+It is advised to abide by the respective states’ laws and refrain from attempting to transport illegal substances.

 Understanding Greyhound’s Weed Regulations

-When it comes to traveling with weed on a Greyhound bus, it’s essential to comply with the company’s regulations.
-Greyhound prohibits passengers from bringing drugs or any illegal substances onboard, including marijuana.
+Complying with the company’s regulations is essential when traveling with weed on a Greyhound bus.
+Greyhound prohibits passengers from bringing drugs or any illegal substances on board, including marijuana.
 This means that if you’re carrying weed and it is found in your possession, the driver can deny you entry onto the bus.
-It’s important to note that even if marijuana is legal in your origin or destination state, it remains illegal under federal law, and therefore prohibited by Greyhound.
+It’s important to note that even if marijuana is legal in your origin or destination state, it remains illegal under federal law and, therefore, prohibited by Greyhound.

 Security Measures in Place

 Greyhound takes its passengers’ safety seriously and has implemented several security measures.
-Before boarding a Greyhound bus, every passenger must go through a security screening process.
-This screening entails checking your bags and personal belongings to ensure that no prohibited items are brought onto the bus.
+Before boarding a Greyhound bus, every passenger must undergo a security screening.
+This screening entails checking your bags and personal belongings to ensure no prohibited items are brought onto the bus.

 If TSA or another law enforcement officer encounters someone who attempts to bring illegal substances like marijuana on board, they will notify local law enforcement to handle the situation.

-As part of enhancing customer safety, some Greyhound terminals have installed amnesty boxes for cannabis disposal.
+To enhance customer safety, some Greyhound terminals have installed amnesty boxes for cannabis disposal.
 These are secure metal boxes where travelers can drop their cannabis before boarding without fear of arrest.
-They are intended to provide an outlet for those that forget they have cannabis on them or to clear up any confusion regarding federal versus state laws – but note these aren’t available at all locations.
+They are intended to provide an outlet for those who forget they have cannabis on them or to clear up any confusion regarding federal versus state laws—but note these aren’t available at all locations.

 Additionally, below are specific items that are not allowed on board Greyhound buses: